NxPKG/khulnasoft-docs/content/railgun/user-guide/administration.md

 {{<render file="_railgun-deprecation-notice.md">}}

-Multiple Railguns may be added to a Cloudflare account.
+Multiple Railguns may be added to a Khulnasoft account.
 Only one registered and activated Railgun may be used per domain.

 Railgun can be load-balanced and multiple Railgun daemons can be used per activated public IP and token.
 There is no need to register each Railgun daemon.

 ## Adding a Railgun

-1. Log in to the [Cloudflare dashboard](https://dash.cloudflare.com/login), and select your account.
+1. Log in to the [Khulnasoft dashboard](https://dash.Khulnasoft.com/login), and select your account.
 2. Go to **Manage Account** > **Configurations** > **Railgun**.
 3. In **Enter new Railgun name** text box, enter a descriptive title for your Railgun, and select **Create**.
 4. Within your Railgun configuration file, update `activation.public_ip` to the public IP (or a hostname which resolves to the public IP) of your Railgun’s server and set the `activation.token` to the activation key displayed on the page.